-Objective: This study explored Bahamian physiotherapists’ perception of the usefulness of radiologic imaging in physiotherapy practice and to evaluate their self-reported level of confidence in viewing and interpreting these images.
-Associations between academic qualification, sector of practice and confidence were also examined.
+Objective: This study explored Bahamian physiotherapists’ perception of the usefulness of radiologic imaging in physiotherapy practice and evaluated their self-reported level of confidence in viewing and interpreting these images.
+The associations among their academic qualifications, sector of practice and confidence were also examined.

-Methods: Ethical approval was granted by UHWI/UWI/FMS Ethics Committee and the local hospitals in Nassau, Bahamas.
+Methods: Ethical approval was granted by the University Hospital of the West Indies (UWI/FMS) Ethics Committee and the local hospitals in Nassau, Bahamas.
 Practicing physiotherapists were invited to participate.
-Physiotherapy interns, retired physiotherapists and persons designated as physiotherapy assistants/aids were excluded.
-Only physiotherapists who gave consent entered the study.
+Physiotherapy interns, retired physiotherapists and workers designated as physiotherapy assistants/aids were excluded.
+Only the physiotherapists who gave their consent participated in the study.

-Conclusion: Overall, the results demonstrated that physiotherapists in the Bahamas perceived it essential for physiotherapist to know how to view and interpret medical imaging and that confidence to interpret such imaging varied.
-These physiotherapists expressed the need for further training.
+Conclusion: Overall, the results demonstrated that physiotherapists in the Bahamas perceived it essential for physiotherapists to know how to view and interpret medical imaging and that their confidence in interpreting such imaging varied.
+The 30 physiotherapists expressed the need for further training of physiotherapists.